keithhb33/FileMind/README.md

 - `npm run build` type-checks and builds the Electron app files.
 - `npm run check` runs tests and verifies the local build.

-## Privacy

-FileMind is designed for local use:

-- Directory scanning happens on your machine.
-- Ollama runs on your machine.
-- FileMind does not include hosted AI models.
-- FileMind does not send scan metadata or text previews to any hosted model service.
-- Text previews are read locally by default for supported text files so FileMind can understand more than filenames.
-You can turn this off before scanning.

 ## If Ollama Is Not Detected